 1. Get adequate sleep – Many studies have shown that we are less likely to control our appetite when we are tired.
 Seven to eight hours of high-quality sleep a night is adequate for most of us.

 2. Manage stress – Halloween begins the eating season.
 It’s very important to take regular breaks from the hectic pace of the holidays to relax and get back to baseline emotionally so you’re not reaching into the candy stash for a sugar hug.

 Devoting just 5 minutes a day to being present in the moment through meditation or deep breathing can significantly reduce stress.
 Practice an attitude of gratitude by journaling experiences that make you happy.

 Reading your journal entries during times of stress will remind you of what’s good and important in life.

 - Sally Barden Johnson, MA, RD, LD at PaleoPlan

 Here are my tips for cracking down on Halloween candy to ensure you don’t get tricked into eating your children’s massive haul!

 1. Eat more protein and fat – When your body craves sugar, it’s craving quick energy because you metabolize sugar faster.
 Try balancing meals with at least 30% lean protein and 25% healthy fats like avocado, seeds, and nuts at every meal to stabilize blood sugar.

 2. Stick with the real stuff – A little honey, maple syrup and coconut sugar goes a long way.
 Just limit your total sugar intake to 50 grams or less a day for adults.

-3. Beware of low fat and gluten-free labels – Often, they’ll contain excessive sugar or refined carbohydrates to compensate for the fat and gluten, including yogurt, cottage cheese, baked goods and frozen foods.
-Stick with single ingredient, whole foods to avoid the label trap or read them carefully.
+3. Beware of low fat and gluten-free labels – Often, they’ll contain excessive sugar or refined carbohydrates to compensate for the fat and gluten, including yogurt, cottage cheese, baked goods, and frozen foods.
+Stick with a single ingredient, whole foods to avoid the label trap, or read them carefully.